shubhch/php-code-for-encryption-decription-with-sha1-salt/README.md

 this is to understand the encryption & decryption of password

-in this php shal and salt encryption is used to protect passwords.
+in this php sha1 and salt encryption is used to protect passwords.